swo/16s-book/manuscript/sec02.md

 In our lab, we notice
 that _Halomonas_ and _Shewanella_ species often appear where they shouldn't, and the effect appears to depend on the particular extraction kit we use.
-Interestingly, although the HMP project tried very hard to standardize protocols across the four sequencing centers that processed the samples, there is still a signal in the data that causes samples to cluster by sequencing center.

 ## Multiplexing helps evaluate contamination (or other weirdness)